kubernetes-sigs/cluster-api/docs/proposals/20260701-code-organization.md

 Note: In general provider-specific code should be located within the provider package.

+### Dependency License Management

+Cluster API follows the [license policy of the CNCF](https://github.com/cncf/foundation/blob/main/policies-guidance/allowed-third-party-license-policy.md).
+This sets limits on which licenses dependencies and other artifacts use.
+For go dependencies only dependencies listed in the `go.mod` are considered dependencies.
+This is in line with [how dependencies are reviewed in Kubernetes](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/vendor.md#reviewing-and-approving-dependency-changes).

 ### Implementation Details/Notes/Constraints

 Cluster API already had a `sigs.k8s.io/cluster-api/test` Go module since a long time and the